dwavesystems/dwave-ocean-sdk/docs/examples/map_coloring.rst

 >>> from dwave.system import DWaveSampler, EmbeddingComposite

-Start by formulating the problem as a graph of the map with provinces as nodes and shared borders between provinces as edges (e.g., "('AB', 'BC')" is an edge representing the shared border between British Columbia and Alberta).
+Start by formulating the problem as a graph of the map with provinces as nodes and shared borders between provinces as edges; e.g., :code:`('AB', 'BC')` is an edge representing the shared border between British Columbia and Alberta.

 >>> provinces = ['AB', 'BC', 'MB', 'NB', 'NL', 'NS', 'NT', 'NU', 'ON', 'PE', ...
 'QC', 'SK', 'YT']